 Good to know:

-The thing to understand about both ID Release and De-Identified donations, however, is that, in this day and age, there really is no anonymity anymore.
-In fact, you might even call a De-Identified donation a bit of a misnomer.
+ID Release protects you from having any immediate contact with the parents or donor-conceived child while they are under age.
+In fact, it gives you an eighteen-year cushion before someone might reach out to you.
+This might be the right choice for you if you know you do not want to be part of the parents’ journey in any way, but you’d be happy to give information to somebody created from your hands if they become curious.
+The thing to understand about ID Release (and even former matching options such as Anonymous or De-Identified) donations, is that, in this day and age, there really is no anonymity anymore.
+In fact, you might even call an Anonymous or De-Identified donation a bit of a misnomer.
 It’s no longer a question of if you will be found but when.
 If you come to this process and with the mindset that you will forever remain anonymous, never to be found or confronted by the donor-conceived child, we would advise you not to become a donor.
 Although we will never unlawfully release your information, we cannot guarantee that you will not be found through other channels, and this is just a realistic look at the power of the internet.